NgoUyenNguyen/Utility-Library/Documentation~/BehaviourFrameworks/BehaviourFrameworks.md

 Choose the appropriate framework based on your needs:

 - Use Classic State Machine for easy approach with simpler behaviors with clear, distinct states
+- Use Stack-based State Machine for behaviors requiring a stack data structure for state management
 - Use Hierarchy State Machine for complex behaviors requiring nested states and shared behavior inheritance